The Husband

 2007: It wasn’t really noticeable when I started putting on the weight.
 After high school, I would exercise maybe 2-3 times a week at first and even less as time went on.
 I’m sure the pounds were slowly creeping on as my fast food intake skyrocketed but I don’t really know because I never used a scale.
 I had a job at a daycare which kept me fairly active during the day chasing toddlers which also helped.

-2008: When I got married, I was not as small as I was in high school.
-My husband either.
-We are both very sad that our wedding pictures do not show us in good spots in our lives, health-wise, but they have often been used as motivation and a reminder of how far we’ve come.
-I estimate from the clothes I was able to wear around that time that I was probably around 160 pounds.
+2008: I estimate from the clothes I was able to wear around that time that I was probably around 160 pounds.
 I never stepped on a scale other than at the doctor’s office and even then, I tried to push it out of my mind.

 But even that wasn’t my biggest.
-We moved and I landed a desk job.
+I moved and I landed a desk job.
 I was sedentary for 9 hours a day at work followed by a large-portioned, high-calorie dinner, followed by a couple more hours of sitting in front of the TV.
 Exercise was nonexistent.
-I ballooned to 180 pounds about 4 months after we got married.
+I ballooned to 180 pounds in 4 months.
 The turning point for me was when I was in my favorite store from my teenage years, American Eagle, to get some jeans and I had to get the highest size they had: a size 14.
 I have no full-body pictures from this time.
 Pictures at all from this time are very rare.

 I decided to start watching what I ate and spent a couple weeks with a food diary to see where my calories were coming from.
-A few weeks later, the husband wanted to join in.
-We started using the apartment gym when we went to do laundry and a couple other times a week.
-We focused first on portion sizes.
-This also helped our grocery budget go further since the average chicken breast is twice the size of a normal portion!
+I started using the apartment gym when I went to do laundry and a couple other times a week.
+I focused first on portion sizes.
+This also helped the grocery budget go further since the average chicken breast is twice the size of a normal portion!

 2009: About 6 months later, I had only lost 5 pounds.
 My exercise was scarce and while I was making healthier food choices than before, I still ate fast food often.
 I started to track my calories each day.
-The husband created an Excel spreadsheet that was much easier to track food on and I’ve been using it ever since.
+I created an Excel spreadsheet that was much easier to track food on and I’ve been using it ever since.
 I started cutting out fast food and other high-calorie convenience foods from the grocery store.
-We had since moved to a new apartment complex with a better, safer gym that I felt more comfortable frequenting often and normally went 4-5 times a week.
-6 months later, at the husband’s 21st birthday, I was down to 160 pounds.
+I had since moved to a new apartment complex with a better, safer gym that I felt more comfortable frequenting often and normally went 4-5 times a week.
+6 months later, I was down to 160 pounds, 20 pounds lost.
 This is when I started blogging.

 2010: I started the year at 150 pounds.
 I also started noticing that the weight was getting harder and harder to get off.
 I had my sister’s wedding to get ready for later in the year so I decided to try a new workout.
 I started using intense workout DVDs that helped.
 They helped me lose weight but they also helped change my body.
 I didn’t lose that much weight but I could definitely tell a difference in inches and dress sizes.
 By May, I was down to 146 pounds and a size 6!

+May is when I decided to become a vegetarian.
+I did this for ethical and health reasons.
+This was not a diet move.
 I continued to exercise and eat well and was down to 140 pounds by October, for my sister’s wedding.
-As we continued to learn more about health and other things, we became aware of the harmful effects genetically modified organisms can have on a person’s health.
-This led to our decision to buy only organic products or products that are involved with the Non-GMO project.
+As I continued to learn more about health and other things, I became aware of the harmful effects genetically modified organisms can have on a person’s health.
+This led to the decision to buy only organic products or products that are involved with the Non-GMO project.

 2011: I started the New Year at 143 pounds, padding leftover from a couple months’ of laziness and too many treats.
 I continued to climb as my diet slacked and my exercise motivation was low.
 My grandmother became ill in March, which really affected me.
 I got up to 148 pounds before deciding that I really needed to correct my behaviors.